ArelyEli/broker/readme.md

 This command will start the database as well as the server and can be used without problem on port 3000

 For a simpler execution, I am attaching a postman file with the different endpoints.

+To evaluate the unit tests, a github action was created that is executed every time a PR or a push is made to the main branch.